Two results on the Dunkl maximal operator: Introduction

 where $C=C(d,\kappa,p,r)$ is a constant independent of $(f_n)_{n\geqslant1}$. \end{enumerate} \end{theo}

-We will see that no analogue of the second point of the previous theorem holds when $p=+\infty$.
-However, we will give in this case the following result of exponential integrability on every compact set which generalizes the classical one due to Fefferman and Stein (see \cite{FeffermanStein} or \cite[page 75]{SteinGros}).
+We will see that no analogue of $(2)$ holds when $p=+\infty$.
+However, in this case we will give the following result of exponential integrability on every compact set, which generalizes the classical one due to Fefferman and Stein (see \cite{FeffermanStein} or \cite[page 75]{SteinGros}).